devfake/flox/README.md

 **The current status miss some important features.
 See Todo.**

-The rating based on an 5-Point system.
+The rating based on an 5-Point system with 0.5 steps.

 ### Requirements